desjarlais/restfuloutlook/README.md

   * Either a [Microsoft](http://www.outlook.com) or [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).

 ##Register and configure the app

+**Note**: I did include my registration details in the settings, so you can just use the tool as-is without registering and login without going through the following steps.
+If you want to actually register the app against your tenant, then continue with the following steps.

 1. Sign into the [App Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.
 2. Select **Add an app**.
 3. Enter a name for the app, and select **Create application**.